eobermuhlner/simple-neural-network-kotlin/README.md

 ### Activation

-`Activation` Interface: Specifies two functions for any activation implementation:
+Activation functions take an input signal and produce an output signal, but they take into account the threshold.
+They are applied to the input of a neuron (or a layer of neurons) and determine whether it should be activated or not, influencing the ability of the network to learn and make predictions.

+Each activation function class implements the Activation interface, which requires two methods:

-`activation(m: Matrix)`: Matrix to compute the activation of input matrix m, and `derivativeActivation(input: Matrix, output: Matrix): Matrix` to calculate the derivative of the activation function given input and output matrices.
+`activation(m: Matrix): Matrix`: Applies the activation function to each element of the input matrix m and returns a new matrix with the results.
+`derivativeActivation(input: Matrix, output: Matrix): Matrix`: Computes the derivative of the activation function with respect to the input matrix, which is essential for backpropagation during training.

-#### ReLU
+#### ReLU (Rectified Linear Unit)

-`ReLU` Class: Implements the Rectified Linear Unit (ReLU) activation function.
-The activation method outputs the input value if it's greater than 0; otherwise, it outputs 0.
-Its derivativeActivation method returns 1 for inputs greater than 0, and 0 otherwise, reflecting the gradient of ReLU.
+Description: Implements the ReLU activation function, which outputs the input directly if it is positive, else it will output zero.
+It is defined as f(x) = max(0, x).

+Usage: Commonly used in hidden layers due to its efficiency and simplicity.

 #### Sigmoid

+Description: Implements the Sigmoid activation function, defined as f(x) = 1 / (1 + exp(-x)).
+It outputs a value between 0 and 1, making it suitable for probabilities.

+Usage: Often used in the output layer for binary classification problems.

+#### Tanh (Hyperbolic Tangent)

-`Sigmoid` Class: Implements the Sigmoid activation function, which outputs values in the range (0,1), useful for binary classification tasks.
+Description: Implements the Tanh activation function, which outputs values between -1 and 1.
+It is defined as f(x) = (exp(x) - exp(-x)) / (exp(x) + exp(-x)).
-The derivative is calculated based on the output of the sigmoid function itself, reflecting its gradient.

-#### Tanh

-`Tanh` Class: Implements the hyperbolic tangent activation function that outputs values in the range (-1,1).
-The derivative is calculated as 1 - tanh^2(value), which is the gradient of the tanh function.
+Usage: Useful in hidden layers when the data is centered around zero.

 #### Softmax

+Description: Implements the Softmax activation function, which is often used in the output layer for multi-class classification problems.
+It converts logits (raw predictions) into probabilities by taking the exponential of each output and then normalizing these values by dividing by the sum of all the exponentials.

-`Softmax` Class: Used for multi-class classification tasks, it normalizes the input into a probability distribution across various classes.
+Usage: Typically used in the output layer to represent a probability distribution over multiple classes.
-The activation method computes the softmax of the input matrix.
-The derivativeActivation method computes the derivative of the softmax function, useful for backpropagation in neural networks.

 ### Optimizer